Lithuania looks for quality, not quantity in fintech

 Hsu said that although the Bank of Lithuania has a strong track record of supporting the payment industry, its new team will need “some time to clarify their stance” on the emerging crypto currency industry.
 “Regulation and compliance demands will become more complicated as the adoption of crypto currency accelerates,” Hsu emphasised.

-“I believe that they will soon get back on track to embrace and regulate the crypto currency industry in a fair and sustainable way,” he said, adding “crypto firms that place compliance and safety first will prosper in the region”.
+“I believe that they will soon get back on track to embrace and regulate the crypto currency industry in a fair and sustainable way,” he said, adding: “crypto firms that place compliance and safety first will prosper in the region”.